Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 	where  is a string denoting what type of energy to calculate:
 	<code>no</code>
-	(Deprecated) don't calculate any energies.
+	(Deprecated) Don't calculate any energies.

 	<code>total</code>
 	Calculate and return total apolar energy for the entire molecule.